 Compliance Requirement - Programs complete Third Quarter Accounting Reports in NCALLIES.
-(N.C.A.C., Title 28, Subchapter 2) This report provides information regarding the expenditure rate and requests the amount of remaining funds not as yet disbursed to the county.
+(N.C.A.C., Title 14B, Subchapter 11B) This report provides information regarding the expenditure rate and requests the amount of remaining funds not as yet disbursed to the county.
 This report allows a program to reduce the amount of funding requested from the State to avoid a pay back at the end of the year if expenditures are less than anticipated.
 It is reviewed by the DPS Area Office prior to the initiation of the electronic signature process.
-Third Quarter Accounting Report requires an electronic signature by the program fiscal officer, the county finance office/director and the JCPC Chairperson by the established deadline.
-Upon request counties receiving over \$500,000 are required to provide an audit report within nine (9) months of the close of their fiscal year.
+Third Quarter Accounting Report requires an electronic signature by the program manager, the program fiscal officer, the county finance office/director and the JCPC Chairperson by the established deadline.
 Programs complete Final Accounting Reports in NCALLIES.
 Programs are required to report total revenues and expenditures for the program operation.
-(N.C.A.C., Title 28, Subchapter 2) This report is reviewed by the DPS Area Office prior to the initiation of the electronic signature process for local signatures.
+(N.C.A.C., Title 14B, Subchapter 11B) This report is reviewed by the DPS Area Office prior to the initiation of the electronic signature process for local signatures.
 The Final Accounting Report requires an electronic signature by the program manager, the program fiscal office and the county finance officer/director by the established deadline.
 Once the report is reviewed and electronically signed by all required parties, the DPS Area Office computes any payback due the state.
 The area office produces a refund notification/statement of refund due and electronically notifies the program provider, the program fiscal officer, the county finance/director and the JCPC Chair.